godsebbe/easyDiscordBotJS/README.md

-# A Simple Discord JS Bot With Only Has A Ping Command!
+# A Simple Discord JS Bot With A Ping Command v12!

 ### Everything Required